-Returns information on the level of the diagnostics message.
+Shows the level of importance of the diagnostics message.

 Error: There is an error in the system.
 The system can still be used, but there can be some restrictions.

 Warning: A problem is detected and a more specific report follows indicating the exact problem.
 Critical: The warning level is critical.
 The system cannot be used.